perl-Crypt-OpenPGP/Crypt-Random/README.md

 installed, Crypt::Random can generate random integers of arbitrary size of a given bitsize or in a specified interval.

+# ALTERNATIVES

+Crypt::Random has numerous options for obtaining randomness.
+If you would prefer a simpler module that provides cryptographic grade randomness Crypt::URandom should be considered.

+The CPANSec group has developed the [CPAN Author's Guide to Random Data for Security](https://security.metacpan.org/docs/guides/random-data-for-security.html) that should be reviewed before dealing with randomness.

 # BLOCKING BEHAVIOUR

 Since kernel version 5.6 in 2020, /dev/random is no longer blocking and